csu-anzai/core/module_api/docs/explain.md

 # Integration

 To add a new endpoint to the API you need to create a controller class in your module which declares an API endpoint by using specific annotations.
-The name of the method is not important, it must be only public so that it can be called from the outside.
+The controller must implement the `ApiControllerInterface` interface.
+Every method can contains specific annotations to describe whether it can be called through an HTTP request.

 ```
 <?php